appveyor/website/src/docs/running-tests.md

 ### Transform CTest results to JUnit

-If using CTest you can still upload your xml test results by transforming them into JUnit compatible results.
+If using CTest you can still upload your xml test results by transforming them into JUnit compatible results with the help of [this](https://github.com/rpavlik/jenkins-ctest-plugin/blob/master/ctest-to-junit.xsl) open source template.
 See the example script below.

 ```powershell
 $XSLInputElement = New-Object System.Xml.Xsl.XslCompiledTransform